-Publishing interest rate projections improves the public's ability to discern the true mediumrun inflation target, leading to better macroeconomic outcomes.
-The solid line in Figure 6 shows the central bank loss as a function of the degree of central bank communication transmission noise, assuming that the public uses the optimal filter described above.
+Publishing interest rate projections improves the public's ability to discern the true medium-run inflation target, leading to better macroeconomic outcomes.
+The solid line in figure 6.6 shows the central bank loss as a function of the degree of central bank communication transmission noise, assuming that the public uses the optimal filter described in the preceding.
 An increase in transparency achieves a better alignment of public expectations of future policy with those of the central bank.
-The improved management of expectations of future rates and thereby long-term bond rates pushes the economy's responses to the inflation target and policy shocks closer to the complete transparency benchmark.
-On net, the benefits of improved understanding of the inflation target outweigh the costs of extra noise in the system resulting from central bank communication noise, and the loss monotonically decreases as the quality of the signal about the central bank's interest rate projection improves.
-These results are robust to alternative assumptions regarding the persistence of the inflation target shock.
-However, the benefits of transparency are larger when the inflation target shocks are more persistent.
+The improved management of expectations better aligns the economy's responses to the inflation target and policy shocks with those in the complete transparency benchmark.
+On net, the benefits of the public's improved understanding of the inflation target outweigh the costs of extra noise in the system resulting from central bank communication noise, and the loss monotonically decreases as the quality of the signal about the central bank's interest rate projection improves.
+The benefits of transparency are larger when the inflation target is highly persistent.
 The smaller benefit of communication when the inflation target is not very persistent reflects the fact that in this situation the responses of the economy to an inflation target shock and a transitory policy shock are quite similar.
-Thus, the public's parsing of the sources of the shock has little effect on inflation and output and therefore on the central bank loss.
+Thus, the public's parsing of the sources of the shock has little effect on inflation and output and, therefore, on the central bank loss.